 What state guarantee has now been issued for KLM employees?
 The only guarantee is that they are certain that an average of about 10 percent in terms of employment has to be surrendered.
 Is there a guarantee of job retention in return?
 NO!
 Chances are that a large number of colleagues will also have to leave the gate.
 They will also have to deal with a 10 percent lower unemployment benefit if you earn less than 1,5 times the average.

-De Unie has been clear about the difficult situation in aviation - and at KLM specifically - from the start.
-We will most likely not escape redundancies.
-About that then vakbondand, employee participation and KLM are talking to each other.
-As always, we will be constructive and cooperative in these negotiation discussions.
+De Unie has been clear about the difficult situation in aviation – and at KLM specifically – from the start.
+We will most likely not escape compulsory redundancies.
+Trade unions, employee participation and KLM will discuss this with each other.
+As always, we will adopt a constructive and proactive attitude in these negotiating talks.
 But we are then at the wheel and not the government.
 It is shocking that there is now such a clear link between the commercial loans and the surrender of employment conditions.
 We therefore emphatically say that we are prepared to take the necessary steps to ensure the continued existence of KLM.

 We continue to fight for the interests of KLM employees.
 We will continue to fight for a proportional distribution of the costs of KLM's continued existence.
 Because not only 35.000 KLM employees are dependent on this, 90.000 other employees and their families from the Schiphol region are also dependent on KLM's continued existence.
 A more fundamental point is: we will continue to oppose government interference with our collective labor agreement.
 We therefore call on them to keep 1,5 meters away from our collective labor agreement!